ucsdwcsng/wcsng_docs/technical/remote_access/remote_access_macos.md

 ## VNC Viewer Setup

-For Linux, we'll use TigerVNC Viewer as an example.
-Here's how to install and use it:
+VNC Viewer allows you to remotely control a computer. macOS comes with a built-in VNC viewer called Screen Sharing.
+Here's how to use it:

-1. Open Terminal.
+1. Open Finder.

-2. Use the following command to install TigerVNC Viewer:

-    ```bash
-    sudo apt install tigervnc-viewer
-    ```

-3. To open VNC Viewer, enter the following command:

-    ```bash
-    vncviewer
-    ```
+2. In the menu bar, click on "Go" and then "Connect to Server..."

-4. In the "VNC server" field, enter the IP address of the machine you wish to connect to.
+3. In the "Server Address" field, enter `vnc://<IP-address>`, replacing `<IP-address>` with the IP address of the machine you wish to connect to.

-5. Click "Connect."
+4. Click "Connect."

 ## Connecting to VNC through SSH Port Forward